Professor Lorraine Radford

 Lorraine Radford is Emeritus Professor in Social Policy & Social Work.
 Her research specialism is the prevention of gender based violence, abuse and sexual exploitation towards women, children and young people.
 She is a founder member of the Connect Centre for International Research on New Approaches to Prevent Violence and Harm and of the Lancashire Research Institute of Citizenship, Society and Change.

-Lorraine Radford retired from the University of Central Lancashire in 2019 and has been appointed Professor Emeritus in the School of Social Work, Care & Community.
+Lorraine Radford retired from the University of Central Lancashire in 2019 and has been appointed Professor Emeritus in the School.

 Lorraine's research interests over her career within academia, government and non-governmental organisations include: